 Store in a cake dome in the fridge.

-Baker’s Note: To make this cake gluten free, just substitute the all natural cake flour for 243 g.
+Gluten Free - Just substitute the all natural cake flour for 243 g.
 (1 1/2 cups + 1 T.) organic gluten free flour blend.
 Our favorite is Namaste Organic Perfect Flour Blend.

 High Altitude – Bake at 350 degrees for 22-25 minutes.